Game Preview: Cougars vs. Royals

 NEWS AND NOTES

-THRU 18: The Prince George Cougars enter tonight's contest with an 11-7-0-0 record through their first 18 games in the 2025-26 season.
-Only two of those 18 games have come against BC Division Opponents.
+THRU 19: The Prince George Cougars enter tonight's contest with an 12-7-0-0 record through their first 19 games in the 2025-26 season.
+Only three of those 18 games have come against BC Division Opponents.
 The Cougars return home after a six-game road trip where they finished 3-3-0-0.
-At home thus far this season, the Cougars are 4-4-0-0.
+At home thus far this season, the Cougars are 5-4-0-0.

-LAST GAME: The Cougars concluded the six-game road trip with a 2-1 loss to the Wenatchee Wild at the Town Toyota Centre.
-Josh Ravensbergen had another incredible night in the pipes for Prince George, making 38 saves.
-Aiden Foster supplied the lone goal in the loss.
-The Cougars special teams was terrific once again, going 1-2 on the power-play and a perfect 3-3 on the penalty kill.
+LAST GAME: The Cougars roared back into the win column with a 3-1 victory over the Victoria Royals yesterday afternoon at the CN Centre.
+Josh Ravenbergen was outstanding once again, making 31 saves in the victory.
+Cole Hajt scored his first WHL goal, while Kayden Lemire and Terik Parascak also added tallies.
+Jack Finnegan registered his first WHL point in the win.
+The penalty-kill had a terrific afternoon, finishing a perfect 2 for 2.
+The Cougars did not go to the power-play once in the win yeseterday

 CARELS TO TEAM CHL: On Tuesday, October 28th, defenceman Carson Carels was named to Team CHL for the CHL/USA Top Prospects Game in Lethbridge, AB and Calgary, AB.
 This marks the third straight season the Cougars have put a player into the Team CHL Top Prospect's Game.